-The German Gymnastics Federation last year commissioned the law firm ‘Rettenmaier’ to investigate the allegations made by gymnasts training at the Chemnitz centre and specifically against the head coach, Gabriela Frehse.
+The German Gymnastics Federation last year commissioned the law firm Rettenmaier Frankfurt to investigate the allegations made by gymnasts training at the Chemnitz centre and specifically against the head coach, Gabriele Frehse.
 The commission was triggered by various newspaper revelations, published by Der Speigel in December.
 The law firm completed their investigation in January, and the results handed to the Federation mid January 2021.
 The firm did not publish the report but the German Gymnastics Federation has responded to the report and included its summaries here.
 For a journalist’s contextual appraisal of the results, go here.
 In short, the law firm and the peak sporting body, the German Gymnastics Federation, concluded that myriad allegations of psychological violence were supported and that terminating Ms Frehse from her employment at Chermnitz was justified.
 As to her criminal liability, this question, to the author’s knowledge, has not yet been resolved.

 The New Zealand Report

-A plethora of newspaper articles mid to late last year in the New Zealand press prompted Gymnastics New Zealand to commission a lawyer and two other experts related to the field to interview, investigate and compile recommendations.
+A plethora of newspaper articles in the New Zealand press prompted Gymnastics New Zealand to commission a lawyer and two other experts related to the field to interview, investigate and compile recommendations.
 For more information go here.

 The Australian Situation

-After a deluge of social media and traditional press articles on the matter from June to September last year, Gymnastics Australia commissioned The Australian Human Rights Commission to conduct an inquiry.
-Called the ‘Gymnastics in Australia’ review, the Terms of Reference (TORs) and further details can be found here.
-The report was released on Monday, May 4 and can be found here.
+After a deluge of social media and traditional press articles on abuses in the sport following Athlete A, Gymnastics Australia commissioned the Australian Human Rights Commission (AHRC) to conduct an inquiry.
+Called the ‘Gymnastics in Australia’ review, the report was released on Monday, May 3 and can be found here.
 I have dedicated a separate blog to my response to this report and have written an opinion piece for The Age & Sydney Morning Herald, which is here.
 I’ve also written an opinion piece for the UK advocacy group, Gymnasts for Change, published on May 25, which details my response to the twelve recommendations for reform.

 The UK Response